GauriNaik826/PUMA-PLASMA-ACL/README.md

 # PUMA Dataset Access

-To request access to the PUMA Dataset, please follow the steps outlined below:
+To request access to the PUMA Dataset, please follow the steps below:

-1. Fill out the agreement form linked [here](https://forms.gle/sJbhZiRm9HGxn2yj9).
-2. Forward the Google form's confirmation email to [gnaik826@gmail.com](mailto:gnaik826@gmail.com) to request access to the dataset.
+Send an email to gnaik826@gmail.com with the following information:

+1] Your affiliation or organization.
+2] A brief description of your intended use of the dataset.

 ## Citation